FreeRTOS/FreeRTOS-SESIP/README.md

 ### Getting help
 If you have any questions or need assistance troubleshooting your FreeRTOS project, we have an active community that can help on the [FreeRTOS Community Support Forum](https://forums.freertos.org).
 Please also refer to [FAQ](http://www.freertos.org/FAQHelp.html) for frequently asked questions.

-# Provisioning
-In order to connect to AWS IoT Core, devices must be provisioned with a certificate and private key that authenticates it to IoT Core.

-For a guide and script to provision your device, please read the [README](tools/README.md) in the tools directory.